This Tax Strategy (“Strategy”) aims to support:

 Further to the tax policy, we have a zero-tolerance policy on tax evasion including the activities which facilitate it.
 Consequently, we are committed to ensuring that our businesses meet the compliance obligations of the UK corporate criminal offence of failure to prevent the facilitation of tax evasion.

 Our Chief Financial Officer is ultimately responsible for this Strategy and is the SAO for all our companies.
 The Strategy is overseen by our board which receives regular updates, either directly or through the Audit Committee, from the Chief Financial Officer.

 Day to day delivery of the Strategy rests with the Group Tax team, based in our UK Head Office, which supports our UK and worldwide business operations in their tax matters and works closely with our external advisors and HMRC.

 This Strategy was approved by the Board of IRIS on 30th March 2022 to come into immediate effect.
 Re-approval will be sought from the Board for any changes.

-IRIS regards the publication of this document in March 2022 as satisfying its duty to comply with Paragaph 16(2), Schedule 19 of the UK Finance Act 2016 in respect of the year ended.
+We regard the publication of this document in March 2022 as satisfying our duty to comply with Paragaph 16(2), Schedule 19 of the UK Finance Act 2016 in respect of the year ended.